Housing Choice Voucher (Section8)

 Am I eligible?

-CCHA determines eligibility for a housing choice voucher based on the total annual gross income and family size.
-It is limited to US citizens and specified categories of non-citizens who have eligible immigration status.
-In general, the family’s income may not exceed 50% of the median income for the Coos and Curry County areas.
-By law, CCHA must provide 75% of its vouchers to applicants whose income does not exceed 30% of the area median income.
-Median income levels are published by HUD and vary by location.
-CCHA can provide the income limits for the Coos and Curry County jurisdiction.
+Eligibility for a housing voucher is determined by the Housing Authority based on the total annual gross in. come and family size and is limited to US citizens and specified categories of non-citizens who have eligible immigration status.
+In general, the family’s income may not exceed 50% of the median income for Coos and Curry County as published by HUD.

 The HCV program wait list is currently open to new applications; to apply for the HCV program, please click here.